ptgott/comment-navigator/ROADMAP.md

 ## Next up in the MVP (by priority)

-- Add a license (and make sure it shows up in the build)

 - Work out a deployment process.

   - Set up the GitHub action to sync with a public gist.
 Consider using this one (https://github.com/marketplace/actions/gist-sync) to sync the gist with the latest bundle.
 GitHub Actions is free for public repos (https://github.com/features/actions).
 Trigger the action when creating a release.